How To Approach Time Management With Attention-Deficit Hyperactivity Disorder

 #8 Forgive yourself

-Chronic procrastination can have a significant impact on your self-esteem.
+Chronic procrastination can have a significant impact on your mental health and self-esteem.
 Other people in your life might not understand and become frustrated, accusing you of being lazy or not caring.
 Many people who struggle with managing procrastination tend to beat themselves up about it, but this attitude isn't helpful and can induce more negative feelings.
-Instead, work on forgiving yourself and committing to doing better next time.
+Instead, work on forgiving yourself and committing to doing better now and moving forward.

 Getty/AnnaStills